 I see art as a fluid process, continually unfolding and open- ended.

 I work in multiple mediums, photography, paint, ceramics, video and sound, choosing to work with those that best convey the concept, and open a conversation.
 I work from a place of “feeling into”.
 Most of my work starts in the pit of my stomach, respecting that intuitive sense, that there is something that feels uncomfortable.
 Giving chance and the lack of control the upper hand, my objective is always to be surprised and arrive at a place I did not know.

 D Gillian Turner

-It was my goal to build 180 of each, for installation during the Comox Valley Art Gallery group exhibition, Container/Contained.
+It was my goal to build 180 of each, for the installation as part of Hold Being Held.
 It is my wish that eventually all Canadian peoples, and all fellow earth dwellers, will have clean, safe water sources and humane safe shelter within which to live.
 By creating these objects, the intentions and hopes from within my heart and mind materialize and have presence within the tangible realm.
 Potential for good within myself connects to the potential and abilities of the materials, encouraging internal reflection and potential dialogue for an observer.
 My small ceramic forms are made of clay and are fired using atmospheric firing methods, with the intention that the naturally occurring decoration will provide a strong connection of the man-made vessels to the natural world.
 I am grateful.

 D GILLIAN TURNER / In an often tumultuous world, the medium of clay is my constant.
 In a banal world, it is fresh, responsive and exciting.
 I was first introduced to ceramics in the winter of 2009, through a weekly ceramics class at North Island College, Courtenay BC.
 Making pots for the last decade has taught me as much about myself as the material.
 For those of us fortunate enough to be in the loop, this is what clay does.
 Immediacy and responsiveness, much like human relationships, only this partner never gives up.
 It waits for you, until you’re ready, ready to do amazing things together.
 I’m still not ready, but after several workshops at Metchosin Summer School for the Arts, the Archie Bray Clay Centre in Montana, combined with the patience and wisdom of the ceramics instructors at NIC, I am learning.
 I have been mentored by some authentic and highly gifted people.
 Thank you Alan, Gordon, Angela.
 Hold Being Held is my first group exhibition, and I am grateful for the residency opportunity and the inexhaustible support of the staff at the Comox Valley Art Gallery.
 Thank you for being here and supporting the arts community.